 Patricia holds a Masters Degree in Clinical Psychology and is member of the Australian Psychological Society, Fellow of the APS College of Clinical Psychologists and member of the Association for Contextual Behavioural Science.

 Patricia has guest lectured at the Australian National University and University of Canberra and multiple mental health forums within ACT Health.
 Patricia has also an extensive experience providing supervision to Provisional and Registered psychologists over the last 15 years.

 Patricia is passionate about empowering and helping people with managing transitions, increasing coping skills and providing support and building resilience and autonomy through difficult times.
-Patricia works in a therapeutic capacity for adults, older adults and couples who are experiencing personal, emotional, and behavioural problems.
+Patricia works in a therapeutic capacity for adults and older adults who are experiencing personal, emotional, and behavioural problems.